-Secretary of State Offices Closed for Presidents Day
+Secretary of State offices closed for Presidents Day

-Illinois Secretary of State Jesse White announced that all offices and Driver Services facilities will close in observance of Presidents Day.
+SPRINGFIELD - Illinois Secretary of State Jesse White announced that all offices and facilities open Monday to Friday will be closed Monday, February 20th, while facilities open Tuesday to Saturday will be closed Saturday, February 18th, in observance of Presidents Day.

+All Driver Services facilities will be open for business Tuesday, February 21st.

 Get The Latest News!